koskath/arete2/course_content/ML/md_files/Lecture10/lecture_10_slide_12_rnn-for-sequence-problems.md

 # Slide 12 of Lecture 10 contains information about the RNN for Sequence Problems.

-• A sequence of inputs to an output: Pass a
-• An input to a sequence of output: when an sequence of words as input to network, image is passed as an input to network, and output is a class indicating either a and output is a sequence of words positive or negative review or sentiment
-(Image captioning problem)
-(Sentiment Analysis)
-12
+A sequence of inputs can be mapped to a single output by passing a sequence of words into the network and predicting a class such as positive or negative sentiment, which characterizes the sentiment-analysis case.

+Conversely, a single input can be mapped to a sequence of outputs when, for example, an image passes through the network and the output becomes a sequence of descriptive words, which is the image-captioning problem highlighted on Slide 12.